 All employers can ask an individual to apply for a basic check which will disclose their unspent convictions.
-Certain employers are legally required to get higher level checks for their employees and volunteers.
+Certain employers must get higher level checks for their employees and volunteers.

 Reusing disclosure certificates

 AccessNI disclosure certificates are only accurate on the issue date.

-A basic disclosure certificate is a simple statement that shows an unspent criminal record or lack of criminal record, at a particular point in time.
+A basic disclosure certificate is a statement showing an unspent criminal record or lack of criminal record, at a particular time.
 Disclosures are designed to be used immediately.
 With a dated certificate, there's a risk that the applicant’s criminal record has changed.

 You should be cautious about accepting dated checks or transferring disclosure certificates to later roles or jobs.
-Before you decide to accept a previously issued basic disclosure certificate, you should also consider whether:
+Before you accept a previously issued basic disclosure certificate, you should also consider if: